ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Functionality.md

 Collections should adopt or adapt [Sufia's](https://github.com/projecthydra/sufia) notion of a Collection.

+### Administrative Sets
+Administrative Sets are collections that are decorated with additional behavior.

+Projects are one type of administrative set.
-**Projects** will typically be composed of research-related materials.
+A project will typically be composed of research-related materials.
 Projects in Curate exist to provide:

 - Long-term preservation of significant data and supporting files